Gasoline and diesel usage and pricing: United States

 The oil industry receives subsidies through the United States tax code, which include Percentage Depletion Allowance, Domestic Manufacturing Tax Deduction, the Foreign Tax Credit and Expensing Intangible Drilling Costs.
 It is estimated that these tax deductions are worth $4 billion annually and are currently being debated by the government for reform.
 Although such subsidies exist, the sale of fuel is also taxed at rates that far exceed the sales tax rates for other goods, to help pay for bridge and road repair.
 It is thus unclear whether the tax impact on fuel is a net subsidy or not.
 However, fuel taxes can account for less than half of government road and highway spending.
 The additional spending is clearly a subsidy, since the existence of these roads creates fuel demand.
 Moreover, since the fuel tax itself is allocated to road repair, and petroleum vehicles are the main users of roads, one cannot claim the existence of such a tax cancels out other subsidies.

 In 2021-22, gasoline and diesel prices surged in the United States, reaching record highs, as part of a larger trend of inflation.
 The average price of regular gasoline rose from $1.773 during the week of April 27, 2020, to $5 as of June 11, 2022, an all-time high.
-California led the nation in gas prices with an average gallon of regular gas in the state reaching $6.43 as of June 11, 2022.
+California led the nation in gasoline prices with an average gallon of regular gasoline in the state reaching $6.43 as of June 11, 2022.